saisindhu218/Task-1--Data-Pipeline-Development/README.md

 * **Pandas** – Super useful for data manipulation and working with CSV files.
 * **NumPy** – Helped me handle numerical operations and `NaN` values.
 * **Scikit-learn** – I used SimpleImputer for imputing missing values and ColumnTransformer to apply different transformations.
-* **VS Code** – My go-to code editor.
+* **VS Code** – My go to code editor.
 It really helped with managing files, running Python scripts, and organizing everything through its extensions.
 * **Datascience_env** – A virtual environment I created to isolate my dependencies and keep the project clean.

 ### What I Learned
 This task was a major confidence booster.
 As an MCA student who’s still learning the practical side of data science, I gained a lot from this experience.
 Here are some things I personally learned:
 * **Handling messy data is unavoidable**, but with the right tools, it becomes manageable.
 I now understand the importance of cleaning data before doing any kind of analysis.
 * **Different data types need different treatment**.
-For example, IDs shouldn’t be scaled like numerical values, and missing categories can’t just be guessed — they need a smart strategy like filling with the mode.
+For example, IDs shouldn’t be scaled like numerical values, and missing categories can’t just be guessed they need a smart strategy like filling with the mode.
 * I learned how to **design data pipelines step-by-step**, which is super useful for real-world projects.
 * I now feel more confident using **pandas**, **NumPy**, and **scikit-learn** for data processing.
-* I also realized the **value of virtual environments** like `Datascience_env` in keeping dependencies clean and avoiding project conflicts.
+* I also realized the **value of virtual environments** like Datascience_env in keeping dependencies clean and avoiding project conflicts.
 * Finally, working in **VS Code** made the development process smooth and well-organized.